NanoSim/SOFT5/doc/manual/04_usecase1.md

 ## Create an initial collection with DFT-data
 The dft-prepare is a tool written in C++ that takes the Gas Phase Species directory and a thermo-file as argument.
-It will first instanciate a 'Collection' and then populate this with the 'Reference' and 'File' entities.
-Then the collection is stored in the MongoDb backend database.
+It will first instantiate a 'Collection' and then populate this with the 'Reference' and 'File' entities.
+Then the collection is stored in the MongoDB backend database.

   1. Create a collection
   2. Create a File-entity and populate it with the contents of thermo-data
   3. Create a Reference-entity and populate it with the gas phase folder info
   4. Attach the File and Reference entity in the collection
-  5. Store the collection using an internal storage (MongoDb)
+  5. Store the collection using an internal storage (MongoDB)
   6. Return the identity (UUID) of the collection for further use.

 ```bash